johlju/PublishCodeCovCoverage/docs/usage.md

 2. Verifies the CLI using PGP keys and SHA256 checksums.
 3. Uploads coverage to Codecov.io in one of two ways:
    - If `coverageFileName` is provided and exists, uses the `-f` parameter to upload the specific file
-   - If `coverageFileName` is not provided, uses the `-s` parameter with `testResultFolderName` to upload all coverage from the directory
+   - If `coverageFileName` is not provided, uses the `-s` parameter with `testResultFolderName` to upload all supported coverage from the directory

 ## Troubleshooting